brenaandring/GPSIntegration/README.md

 # GPS Feed Integration

 ## _Background_
-All of Swiftly’s products depend on getting accurate GPS data from vehicles.
+All of the company's products depend on getting accurate GPS data from vehicles.
 They have to integrate with a variety of GPS feeds to pull this data depending on the equipment on the transit agency’s vehicles.

 ### _Problem Statements and Requirements_